rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### shelf_life_months
-- Used by modules: sku_production, sku_management
+- Used by modules: sku_management, sku_production
 - Files: 2

 ### ship_to_locations
-- Used by modules: sku_outbound, customers
+- Used by modules: customers, sku_outbound
 - Files: 2

 ### size_in_liters